We are open for safe in-person care.

 Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

 Our general interest e-newsletter keeps you up to date on a wide variety of health topics.

 Angiotensin II receptor blockers treat high blood pressure.
 Find out when your doctor may prescribe them.

-Angiotensin II receptor blockers help relax your blood vessels, which lowers your blood pressure and makes it easier for your heart to pump blood.
+Angiotensin II receptor blockers help relax your veins and arteries to lower your blood pressure and make it easier for your heart to pump blood.

 Angiotensin II receptor blockers block the action of angiotensin II.
-That allows blood vessels to widen (dilate).
+As a result, the medication allows your veins and arteries to widen (dilate).